georgevans/Forex-Backtester-and-Strategy-Mangager/README.md

 - **RSI Filter:** Prevents buying if RSI > 70 or selling if RSI < 30
 - **Trailing Stop:** Optional trailing stop to protect profits

+## Future developments

+A key area for improvement in this strategy lies in the use of machine learning (ML) to optimize parameters such as EMA lengths, trailing stop settings, and risk allocation rules.
+Instead of relying on manual tuning or grid-search style backtests, ML could help uncover non-obvious parameter interactions and adapt the strategy to evolving market conditions.

+### Planned Approaches

+#### Hyperparameter optimization
+- Apply techniques such as Bayesian Optimization or Genetic Algorithms to efficiently search the parameter space and maximize performance metrics (e.g., profit factor, Sharpe ratio, drawdown control).

+#### Supervised learning models
+- Random Forests / Gradient Boosted Trees: to identify nonlinear relationships between market features (volatility, time-of-day, ATR values) and trade outcomes.
+- Logistic Regression: As a baseline for predicting probability of a trade being profitable.

+#### Reinforcement Learning (RL)
+- Explore RL frameworks where the model directly learns a trading policy (when to enter/exit, adjust stops) based on maximizing long-term reward rather than optimizing static parameters.

+### Goals of ML Integration
+- Reduce reliance on fixed rules that may degrade as market regimes shift.
+- Dynamically adapt parameters (e.g., trailing stop distances) based on live volatility and liquidity conditions.
+- Improve consistency of performance by minimizing drawdowns and filtering out false signals.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for improvements or new features.

 This project is licensed under the MIT License.